noaa-ocs-modeling/CoastalApp/README.md

           build.sh --compiler COMPILER --platform PLATFORM --component "LIST OF COMPONENTS" --tp parmetis (if needed)

 The option ``--component`` is mandatory as it is indentionally left with no default value.
-It is up to the user the list of components to compile (at minimum one components is needed).
+It is up to the user to supply the list of components to compile (at minimum one component is needed).
 All other options are optional and most of them have default values assigned to them (see [Table 2](#table_2)).
-If the user user chooses a platform to compile *CoastalApp* for, the build script will load the appropriate modulefile found in the modulefiles/ directory.
-In case the application needs to be built in an unsupported platform, ther user can copy one of the ``modulefiles/envmodules_COMPILER.custom`` file, rename it to ``modulefiles/envmodules_COMPILER.USERS_PLATFORM`` and then modify the file according to the chosen platform's configuration.
+If the user chooses a supported platform to compile *CoastalApp* for, the build script will load the appropriate modulefile found in the modulefiles/ directory.
+In case the application needs to be built for an unsupported platform, ther user can copy one of the ``modulefiles/envmodules_COMPILER.custom`` files, rename it to ``modulefiles/envmodules_COMPILER.USERS_PLATFORM`` and then modify the file according to the chosen platform's configuration.

 Upon successful compilation of *CoastalApp*, the binaries and libraries for each component are installed into